Blog

 Living Poetry….

-OK, the gods of the universe have made contact through the oracle of Facebook again.
+OK, the gods of the universe have made contact again, this time through the oracle of Facebook.
 I came across a meme from someone I may have subscribed to (or not as the case may be.)
 The meme began… “read poetry; write poetry; live poetry.”
 I was intrigued.
 I read poetry.
 I don’t write poetry.
-But I

 Scroll to Top